Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 What is the difference between Dades Gorge and Todra Gorge?

-While Todra Gorge is flanked by a lush palm grove, creating a striking juxtaposition between the verdant oasis and the towering cliffs, Dades Gorge is known for its rugged and arid terrain, with scattered oases and traditional Amazigh villages dotting the landscape.
-Both can easily be accessed via roads that wind through their hearts and there’s a good choice of accommodation in both if you want to spend the night.
+While Todra Gorge is flanked by a palm grove, Dades Gorge features scattered oases and traditional Amazigh villages.
+Both can easily be accessed via winding roads that hug their river beds and there’s a good choice of accommodation if you want to spend the night.

 How long is Dades Gorge Road?